 So, you’ve got a great business startup idea.
 What’s next?
 Well, common advice about launching a startup is to spread the word as much as you possibly can prior to the big day.
-But what I’m going to explain in this blog post is why that approach is a big mistake, and I’m going to suggest a pretty strange alternative strategy but one that can be very effective.
+But what I’m going to explain in this blog post is why that approach could be a mistake, and I’m going to suggest a pretty strange alternative strategy but one that can be very effective.
 It involves a bit of help from your closest friends.

 Which launch strategy do you think has typically been more effective?